What to Expect before you have your Surgery

 You may also have blood tests and urine tests.
 If there are any problems, there will be enough time to clear them up before surgery.
 X-rays are taken so your surgeon has an up-to-date picture of what to expect during the operation.
 If for some reason you have not already signed a consent form, you will get another chance during the clinic.

-Next on the pre-clinical agenda will probably be an anaesthetist who will explain what to expect from general or local anaesthesia.
+Next on the pre-clinical agenda will probably be an anaesthetist who will explain what to expect with the local (or infrequently general) anaesthesia.
 In both cases, you’ll feel no pain during surgery, which is the whole point.
 Recovery time from the effects of general anaesthetics is variable (a day or more), and the feelings of disorientation and listlessness can occasionally be accompanied by headache, nausea or constipation.
 If your general health we often suggest a local anaesthetic, which causes less of a post-operative “hangover” but means you will be awake during the surgery, although your view will be obstructed by a curtain.
 Many people bring music to listen to during surgery.
 We can give enough sedation as you need to make you comfortable even if you choose to have a local anaesthetic.

 An occupational therapist (OT) will discuss some of the upcoming lifestyle changes you should expect.
 For instance, during the first few weeks after the operation, you’ll need to be careful how you walk and do everyday tasks while your body heals and adapts to the new implant.
-For example, if you had hip-replacement surgery, to avoid possible dislocation during the recovery period, you must avoid crossing your legs and keep your knees below the level of your hips when seated.
-The OT will make available a handy wedge cushion that, when placed on the seat of a chair, will automatically push your hips higher than your knees.
+For example, if you had hip-replacement surgery, to avoid possible dislocation during the recovery period, you must keep your knees below the level of your hips when seated.
+The OT can discuss things such as a handy wedge cushion that, when placed on the seat of a chair, will automatically push your hips higher than your knees.